hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 mv val_300_02.json /tmp/val_sliced_no_neg/val_300_02.json
 ```

-*Note that completing this tutorial requires you to upload your dataset from Step 2 into a publically accessible S3 bucket.
+*Note that completing this tutorial requires you to upload your dataset from Step 2 into a publicly accessible S3 bucket.
 This will enable for a large scale distributed experiment to have access to the dataset without installing the dataset on device.
 View [Determined Documentation](<* https://docs.determined.ai/latest/training/load-model-data.html#streaming-from-object-storage>) and [AWS instructions](<* https://codingsight.com/upload-files-to-aws-s3-with-the-aws-cli/>) to learn how to upload your dataset to an S3 bucket.
 Review the* `S3Backend` class in `data.py`

 When you define your S3 bucket and uploaded your dataset, make sure to change the `TARIN_DATA_DIR` in `build_training_data_loader` with the defined path in the S3 bucket.